patrickkfkan/yt-cast-receiver/README.md

 MIT

+*Note on commercial use*:

-However, the project uses a [forked version](https://github.com/patrickkfkan/peer-dial) of [peer-dial](https://github.com/fraunhoferfokus/peer-dial) for DIAL server implementation, which is provided "free for non commercial use" under GPLv3.
+This project uses a [forked version](https://github.com/patrickkfkan/peer-dial) of [peer-dial](https://github.com/fraunhoferfokus/peer-dial) for DIAL server implementation, which is provided "free for non commercial use" under GPLv3.
 This means if you want to use `yt-cast-receiver` in a commercial product (not recommended anyway), you should contact the author of the [peer-dial](https://github.com/fraunhoferfokus/peer-dial) module for consent.